Vyral/willie-miranda-recruiting/_posts/2021-07-23-a-helpful-tool-for-navigating-multiple-offer-situations.md

 {% include excerpt.html %}

 Do you feel you’re doing a great job presenting offers from your buyers to sellers in multiple-offer situations?
-Today I’m sharing a quick tool we use that guarantees your buyer’s offer will stand out to sellers.
+Today we're sharing a quick tool we use that guarantees your buyer’s offer will stand out to sellers.

 We see so many multiple-offer situations in this market, and we could have up to 15 different offers on one home. **The offers that stand out the most are the ones that put the whole package together**.